 None of Interstate 26 appeared on the 1963 North Carolina Official Highway Map.
 The completed portions on the 1970 map appeared first on the 1967 edition.
 The last original segment was completed in 1976.9

-Plans call for I-26 & 240 to leave Patton Avenue (Exit 3A) on a new alignment north and east across the French Broad River in a sweeping arc.
-I-26 will split from I-240 on a northeastward spoke while I-240 will curve back southeast to rejoin its current mainline at the existing U.S. 19 & 23 freeway exchange at Downtown.
-As a result of selecting this alternative, the I-26 & 240 concurrency will be extended by up to 0.7 miles and removed from the Bowen Bridge, which local residents sought for years to remove from the Interstate system.16 The Bowen Bridge will be reconfigured for local traffic between Asheville and West Asheville.
-Project costs are currently estimated at $332 million, with construction potentially starting in late 2023 or 202417 and lasting for at least three years.16
+Plans call for I-26/240 to leave Patton Avenue (Exit 3A) on a new alignment north and east across the French Broad River in a sweeping arc.
+I-26 will split from I-240 on a northeastward spoke while I-240 will curve back southeast to rejoin its current mainline at the existing exchange with U.S. 19/23 at Downtown.
+As a result of selecting this alternative, the I-26/240 concurrency will be extended by up to 0.7 miles and shift away from the Bowen Bridge, which local residents sought for years to remove from the Interstate system.16 The Bowen Bridge will be reconfigured for local traffic between Asheville and West Asheville.
+Project costs were estimated at $332 million, with construction potentially starting in late 2023 or 202417 and lasting for at least three years.16

 Construction for Interstate 26 in South Carolina was well underway in 1959.
-The 204-mile stretch from Landrum to Summerville was the longest continuous stretch of interstate highway under contract for construction at the time.11 Initial stretches completed in South Carolina included a short stretch from U.S. 176 near Dodd Hill, to S.C.
+The 204 miles from Landrum to Summerville was the longest continuous stretch of interstate highway under contract for construction at the time.11 Initial segments completed in South Carolina included a short stretch from U.S. 176 near Dodd Hill to S.C.
 11 near Campobello.
-This section was finished in spring 1960.
-Coupled with the U.S. 276 freeway from Mauldin to Clinton, the remainder ofI-26 south from Spartanburg to Columbia, was opened by fall 1960.12
+This section was finished in Spring 1960.
+Coupled with the freeway along U.S. 276 from Mauldin to Clinton, the remainder of I-26 south from Spartanburg to Columbia, opened by Fall 1960.12

-Lengthening of Interstate 26 north into the Tarheel State occurred by October 15, 1964, when a five-mile stretch opened to traffic between Campobello and Landrum, North Carolina.13
+Lengthening of Interstate 26 north into the Tarheel State occurred by October 15, 1964, when a five mile stretch opened to traffic between Campobello and Landrum, North Carolina.13

 Extension to Tennessee